jbush001/NyuziProcessor/tools/visualizer/README.md

 The visualizer app allows viewing thread states across time.

-_Note: Capturing state traces currently is not working in the simulator_

-Run the visualizer app on a trace file:
+State traces can be dumped by using the +statetrace=1 flag on the verilator command line.
+The trace file can be viewed as follows:

-    java -jar <project top>/tools/visualizer/visualizer.jar states.txt
+    java -jar <project top>/tools/visualizer/visualizer.jar statetrace.txt

 A window will pop up which will display states.
 Each strand is displayed as a horizontal strip.

 ![state-trace](https://raw.github.com/wiki/jbush001/GPGPU/state-trace.png)

-- Black indicates a thread that is unable to run because it is waiting on the instruction cache ( either an instruction cache miss or the restart penalty after a thread is rolled back)
+- Black: Instruction FIFO is empty ( either an instruction cache miss or the restart penalty after a thread is rolled back)
-- Red indicates a thread that is waiting on the data cache or because the store buffer is full.
+- Red: Data cache load miss or store buffer is full.
-- Yellow indicates a thread that is waiting because of a RAW dependency.
+- Yellow: Operand dependency
+- Orange: Writeback conflict.
+Instructions with different latencies would arrive at the writeback stage at the same time.
-- Green indicates a thread that is ready to run
+- Green: Thread is ready to run

 The narrow blue strip at the bottom shows when instructions are issued.
 Gaps represent times when no instruction can be issued because all threads are blocked.